- Why does my loved one need an inpatient or partial hospitalization level of care? Isn’t outpatient treatment good

 Every treatment plan is based on the individual’s needs.
 There are several factors that our physicians consider when determining level of care.
 Some of these factors include the severity of the addiction, risk for withdrawal, physical and emotional status, relapse potential without structured treatment, family or social support and safety of living environment.
 Every person who seeks help at the UF Health Florida Recovery Center receives a complete assessment to determine the safest and most effective treatment plan.

 According to the National Institute on Drug Abuse, individuals progress through addiction treatment at various rates.
 However, research shows that good outcomes are contingent on adequate treatment lengths.
 At UF Health Florida Recovery Center, each patient has an individual treatment plan.
-Generally, for residential and outpatient treatment programs, longer participation yields better results.
+Generally, for outpatient treatment programs, longer participation yields better results.
 People who participate in treatment for short periods of time often do not achieve the high recovery rates seen in their counterparts who stay in treatment longer and may be more likely to need additional treatment in the future.
 Often, you will hear people talk about 30, 60 and 90 day treatment.
 However, addiction is a chronic disease, like diabetes or hypertension, so formal treatment marks the beginning of a lifelong process of disease management.
 At the UF Health Florida Recovery Center, each patient has an individual treatment plan.
 Our team of experts will work with you and your loved one to determine the best plan of care to jump start the recovery journey.